 WHERE TO STAY & HOW TO GET TO CINQUE TERRE

 I highly suggest you to get there BY TRAIN.
 Book a hotel/bed and breakfast in La Spezia, Sestri Levante or Levanto: it only takes 10 to 30 minutes to get to the first of Cinque Terre.
 Bed and breakfasts in Cinque Terre are rare and expensive, but most of all very hard to be reached by car.
 Streets are a nightmare and besides Monterosso Cinque Terre aren't very rich in parking lots.

 I highly recommend getting a daily pass HERE or in any local tourism office (ufficio del turismo), which will cover train rides, shuttle rides and usage of trekking trails at only € 7,50 per day.
 I always get it!
 It's the easiest solution.

-La Spezia is really not my cup of tea...
-But the positive thing about it is that if you park your car near the station, the train ride to Riomaggiore will take you less than 10 minutes.
+La Spezia is a very convenient place to arrive with a car, since if you park near the train station the ride to Riomaggiore will take you less than 10 minutes.

 So for daily visits La Spezia might be ideal.

 If you get back in town for dinner time, stop by The Zigoela Restaurant to experience a YUMMY Ligurian dinner.
 The team behind La Zigoela vessel is also successfully running this dope traditional restaurant in the historical center of La Spezia.
 So you could either experience their cuisine on the vessel or on the mainland, close to the harbor.

 My absolute favorite dishes were the artichokes's flan with pumpkin cream and gnocchetti with pecorino cheese and porcini mushrooms.